ardje/Mixxx-Pioneer-DDJ-SX3/README.md

 ## How do I use it?

-If you just want to get your controller working with Mixxx without bothering about the details much, then do the following:
+if you just want to get your controller working with Mixxx without bothering about the details much, then do the following:

 1. clone this repository, or download it as a zip.
-2. copy `bin/PIONEER_DDJ-SX2.midi.xml` and `bin/PIONEER_DDJ-SX2-scripts.js` to the `[Mixxx Directory]/controllers` folder.
+2. copy `bin/PIONEER_DDJ-SX2.midi.xml` and `bin/PIONEER_DDJ-SX2-scripts.js` to `[Mixxx Directory]/controllers`.
 This will probably be one of the following locations:
     - Windows: `C:\Program Files\Mixxx\controllers`
     - Linux: `/usr/share/mixxx/controllers or /usr/local/share/mixxx/controllers`
     - OS X: `/Applications/Mixxx.app/Contents/Resources/controllers/`
-3. Make sure your Pioneer DDJ-SX2 is plugged in, turned on, and set up to use DJ software other than Sera- don't worry, you don't have to set it up.
+3. make sure your Pioneer DDJ-SX2 is plugged in and turned on.
-4. Open (or restart) Mixxx, and enjoy using your (almost-fully-functional) controller
+4. open (or restart) Mixxx, and enjoy using your (almost-fully-functional) controller

 ### Controller Setup